ricardor4/ricardor4.github.io/_posts/2020-5-30-PAC-Learning.md

 Introduction and Motivation
 ===========================

-The purpose of this post is to study the Probably Approximately Correct Learning model introduced by Valiant in [@valiant].
+The purpose of this post is to learn about the Probably Approximately Correct Learning model introduced by Valiant in "A Theory of the Learnable."
 This model is relevant because is the first formal framework to study the process of learning from a computational viewpoint.
 Computability theory and complexity theory became possible once we had a rigorous model of the phenomenon of mechanical calculations (Turing Machines) that could be